mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 (Pretend the `Percent` type is just a newtype-wrapped `Float` or something)

-There are two main approaches to do this: Runtime equality witnesses and Higher-Kinded Eliminators.
+There are at least two main approaches to do this.
+We'll be discussing runtime equality witnesses and Higher-Kinded Eliminators.

 #### Runtime Equality Witnesses